multiversx/mx-chain-go/txcache/README.md

    - **Organize transactions into bunches:**
      - For each sender, collect all their pending transactions and organize them into a "bunch."
      - Each bunch is:
-       - **Nonce-gap-free:** There are no missing nonces between transactions.
+       - **Middle-nonces-gap-free:** There are no missing nonces between transactions.
        - **Duplicates-free:** No duplicate transactions are included.
        - **Sorted by nonce:** Transactions are ordered in ascending order based on their nonce values.